 The other way to do this is to spend about US$18 and buy a laptop cable.
 Then you use your existing Windows laptop to host the app that you will use to make the aforementioned changes.
 Here is one place to get that Windows app.
 I started out doing it this way, but as laptop operating systems evolved I found it increasingly difficult to get Windows to accept the cable’s right to exist.
 I don’t miss fighting with it one bit.

 If there is such a thing as a bible on how to program your BBSHD, its Karl Gesslein’s blog post on the subject (read it here).

 If you want to know everything about programming your motor, you should read the blog post linked above.
-That post is *the* definitive tutorial on the interwebs.
+That post is the definitive tutorial on the interwebs, despite its age.
 All I am doing here is calling out some of the things I have done that deviate from the norm, work for me and why it seems that is.
-So I will not be explaining things as if you have never seen any of the BBSHD programming screens before.
+So I will not be explaining things as if you have never seen any of the BBSHD settings screens before.
 This article assumes you have at least read the above blog post and familiarized yourself with the screens and settings.

 I am not showing original factory settings.
 Your motor may have settings your vendor considers proprietary.
 So I am showing screens I have altered and then calling out the bits I consider important.